Neighborhood Improvement Funds

 - An organization's chair, president, or organizing leader must sign a contract indicating that if Neighborhood Improvement Funds are misused, the funds will be repaid to the City of Raleigh or the group will forfeit its right to submit future funding requests.

-- An organization must submit a brief report to the Community Services Department on the project's success.
+- An organization must submit a brief report to the Community Services Division on the project's success.